PallaviChitrada10/PallaviChitrada/readme.md

 Steps followed to update my profile for jobs

-Generate content using chatgpt
+Generate content using ChatGPT
 --prompt
-I need to fill my linkedin based on this profile, I am a new student graduate,
+I need to fill out my linkedin based on this profile, I am a new student graduate,

 make my profile professional
 with all keywords
-I can join immedeately
+I can join immediately
 make sure to add all keywords

 upload your current resume in the prompt

 update indeed profile - link
-github profile link
+GitHub profile link
 linkedin profile link